cocolocomoco21/InterviewPrep/Chapter1_DataStructures/Trees.md

     - Example: Node O has depth 5, J has depth 3, C has depth 1, A has depth 0, etc.
 - **Height** - the largest depth of a tree, or the number of links to the furthest leaf
     - Example: height = 5, due to depth of node O

+For tree traversals, refer to Binary Trees section.

 #
 ## Time Complexity (worst case) | Binary Search Tree